xxfoundation/elixxir-xxdk-Examples/connectClient/README.md

 This will initialize the server.
 You may verify its functionality by checking the `server.log`file.
 It is a long-running process which may be stopped by a user inputted kill signal.
-This will create a file `connectServer.xxc`, which is the contat file for the server.
+This will create a file `connectServer.xxc`, which is the contact file for the server.
 A connection client may parse this file in order to send a request to this server.

 ### Building a Client